Rapid Axis for Sheet Metal Fabrication

 Fully finished parts

-Sheet metal manufacturing is a general term that refers to creating parts out of sheet metal.
+Sheet metal fabrication is a general term that refers to creating parts out of sheet metal.
 This is different than making parts out of stock metal.

 The difference is that sheet metal is a lot thinner than stock bars, rods, and plates.
 The definition is a little ambiguous, but at Rapid Axis, we consider any metals under 1/4″ sheet metal, and anything over is a standard plate.